camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 :::note

-A new milestone is also automatically created when dragging and dropping a file into the diagram view, or when using the breadcrumb menu **Replace via upload** option.
+A new milestone is also automatically created when dragging and dropping a file into the diagram view, or when you select the **Replace via upload** option from the breadcrumb menu.

 :::